twilio/authy-openvpn/README.md

 With Authy your users can authenticate using Authy mobile app or a hardware dongle.

-_For hardware dongles and phone calls please contact sales@authy.com_
+_For hardware dongles, SMS and phone calls please contact sales@authy.com_

 ## Pre-Requisites